My number one travel experience is a very personal one, which involves a site that had almost mythical status during my childhood.

 Upon arrival, all we could see was mist.
 As I listened to Beethoven’s 5th on my Walkman, the sun rose slowly but surely to burn the cloud away and bit by bit reveal the stunning view that we had spent three days walking to.

-The feeling was unequivocal joy, it was almost like we had discovered Machu Picchu and not Hiram Bingham at all!
+The feeling was unequivocal joy, it was almost like we had discovered Machu Picchu rather than Hiram Bingham!

 Machu Picchu was ours, even if only for an hour or two.
 Stupendous!